shilena91/woltapp2020_backend/README.md

 > python3 restaurants_search.py

 Go to any web browser and run following:
-> localhost:5000/restaurants/search?q=query_string&lat=latitude&lon=longtitude
+> localhost:5000/restaurants/search?q=query_string&lat=latitude&lon=longitude

-Replace _query_string_ as string you want to search, _latitude_ and _longtitude_ as customer's coordinates.
+Replace _query_string_ as string you want to search, _latitude_ and _longitude_ as customer's coordinates.
 It should show a list of restaurants match the string and closer than 3km.

 ## How I come to the solution
 After learning python basics, I started searching on google "create API in python".
 Most searching results were Flask.
 That's how I came up with Flask.
 I still do not have deep knowledge about web development, API and related stuffs.